_______

 creator and owner of this site.
 You can find

-more of these (long and)
+more of these (long

-short poems
+short) poems

-at the homepage.
+on the homepage.

 Time Scheme